centreon/centreon-documentation/en/integrations/external/connector-mip.md

 * Click Scan to launch the discovery process

-* Check the boxes associated to the Scenario you want to monitor
+* Check the boxes associated to the scenario you want to monitor

 * Save and then go to the 'Configuration > Pollers' menu to export your configuration